wangerekaharun/StreamReactions/README.md

 - Create Channels
 - Add users to channels
 - Add messages to channels
-- React to messages in out client.
+- React to messages in channels.

 On the sample app, the client is declared at the top of the file as: